-We recently shared that seasoned community transformer and social impact strategist Darryl Byrd joined Social Solutions to lead our Funder Impact Program.
+We recently shared that seasoned community transformer and social impact strategist Darryl Byrd joined Social Solutions to lead our Impact Partners Program.
 But our announcement just scratched the surface of Darryl’s story and all the experience and vision he brings to our program which enables change-seekers to fund nonprofits’ access to real-time data and technology.
 Read on to get to know more about Darryl and his passion for helping people realize their dreams.

 Q1.
 Let’s start with a deep question.
 Who is Darryl Byrd?

 DB: Starting right at the heart of the story – I love it.
 The core of my background, what I have always been interested in, is the concept of creating a different kind of future.
 Even before I knew what to call it, I was certain that my path would focus on being a part of what tomorrow looks like.
 Throughout my career, I have poured my energy into creating things that didn’t exist before and transforming things to reveal a world with more promise for others.